home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

   - switch
 ---

-The UniFi Protect integration, adds support for retrieving Camera feeds and Sensor data from an [UniFi Protect application](https://ui.com/camera-security) by [Ubiquiti Networks, inc.](https://www.ui.com/) that is running on an UniFi OS Console.
+The UniFi Protect integration adds support for retrieving Camera feeds and Sensor data from a [UniFi Protect application](https://ui.com/camera-security) by [Ubiquiti Networks, inc.](https://www.ui.com/) that is running on a UniFi OS Console.

 ## Prerequisites